Things To Do In Ajijic

 • Do I want to live In Jocotepec, San Juan Cosalá, Ajijic, San Antonio, Chapala, another town a bit further out, or rural?

 • Do I want a gated community or a Mexican neighbourhood?
 (Your vacation rental Casa Del Angel Feliz is in a Mexican neighborhood.
-Our Casa Colorado is more rural.)
+Our Casa Colorado is more suburban.)

 • Do I want to rent or buy?
-(It is usually advised to rent for a year before deciding on where you want to live and whether you want to buy.)
+(It is commonly advised to rent for a year before deciding on where you want to live and whether you want to buy.)

 • What shall I do about health insurance?
-(No insurance, enhanced Medicare for Americans, go home for 6 months/year for Canadians, Mexican Seguro Popular (INSABI) or IMSS, Mexican private insurance policy, expat catastrophic insurance, expat comprehensive insurance?
+(No insurance, enhanced Medicare for Americans, go home for 6 months/year for Canadians, Mexican Bienestar/IMSS/Salud Jalisco, Mexican private insurance policy, expat catastrophic insurance, expat comprehensive insurance?
 Your choice may depend on your pre-existing conditions and on your budget.)

 • Be sure to chat with your vacation rental host Ramón about these questions.